 As it’s the case with all LED-backlit monitors, some backlight bleeding is expected, and while this varies between different units of the monitor, our Sceptre C305B unit had no excessive backlight bleed.

 Moving on, the Sceptre C305B-200UN display supports AMD FreeSync all the way up to 200Hz with a 48-200Hz variable refresh rate (VRR) range.

-The menu itself isn’t pretty, but it has all the tools you will need including the standard brightness, contrast, and RGB settings as well as the advanced hue/saturation and gamma adjustments.
+The menu itself isn’t pretty, but it has all the tools you will need, including the standard brightness, contrast, and RGB settings, as well as the advanced hue/saturation and gamma alterations.

 Design & Connectivity